What candidates are most concerned about is how will the benchmark score be different from 2024 with such technical changes?

 Is the admission floor score below average a violation of admission regulations?

 Master Nguyen Thi Mai Binh, Head of Training Department of Hung Vuong University, Ho Chi Minh City, explained that the school based on the score distribution of this year's exam subjects and the total university quota in 2024 to determine the floor score of 12.
-"With the quota ratio over the total number of candidates taking the exam being about 70%, it is necessary to choose a score level so that about 70% of candidates can register for university admission.
+"With the quota ratio on the total number of candidates taking the exam being about 70%, it is necessary to choose a score level so that about 70% of candidates can register for university admission.
 While this year, many subjects have an average score much lower than last year, some combinations have a score of only about 12 or a little more," Master Mai Binh informed.

 According to Master Mai Binh, this is only the minimum threshold for receiving applications, not the benchmark score.
 Up to this point, the school has not had data on registered students, so it is not possible to predict what the benchmark score will be this year.